tbsklg/strikes/README.md

     db_path: "/path/to/db.json"
 ```

-You can provide the configuration file by using the '--config-path' argument.
+You can configure a different location by using the '--config-path' argument.
+The argument has precedence over the configuration file.

 ```bash
 strikes --config-path /path/to/configuration.yaml strike guenther
 ```